apinf/openapi-designer/README.md

 4. Build the code (`au build`) and open `index.html` OR run the webserver integrated in Aurelia using `au run` and open the URL that is printed after building (usually `http://localhost:9000`)

 ### Docker
-0. Follow setup instructions up to step #2
+0. Follow setup instructions step #2
 1. Run `docker build -t openapi-designer .` (Run with --build-arg env=prod to compile the production version.)
 2. Run `docker run  -p <port>:80 openapi-designer` replacing `<port>` with the port you want the app to be accessible at.
 3. The designer should now be accessible at `http://localhost:<port>`